ocadotechnology/test-arranger/README.md

 ### Custom Arrangers

-By default the random values are generated according to field type.
+By default, the random values are generated according to the field type.
 Random values not always correspond well with class invariants.
-When an entity always needs to be arranged with respect to some rules regarding values of fields you may provide a custom arranger:
+When an entity always needs to be arranged concerning some rules regarding values of fields you may provide a custom arranger:
 ```java
 class ProductArranger extends CustomArranger<Product> {
     @Override